danielgafni/nixos/README.md

 ### Prerequisites

 - [NixOS](https://nixos.org/download/) or just [nix](https://nix.dev/install-nix.html) (only `$HOME` setup)
 - [nh](https://github.com/viperML/nh) - an excellent Nix helper.
-It has a better UX and the output is nicer.
+It has a better UX and the output is more informative.

 ### Installation